Last Updated - 15 October 2021 - 11:00 hours

 All travellers should complete this form.

-During 2020 we received many reports of tourists entering Croatia without being asked to show the form however we recommend that you complete it as it could speed your passage at the border.
+We have received many reports of tourists entering Croatia without being asked to show the form however we recommend that you complete it as it could speed your passage at the border.

 As well as regularly updating this post we will send out email alerts when there is a significant announcement about travel restrictions or the opening of borders.